-WASHINGTON – Leaders of the four major U.S. military services have spoken out against racism and extremism after last weekend’s violence in Charlottesville, Virginia.Their comments on Twitter and in longer written statements made no mention of President Donald Trump's responses to the incident.
+WASHINGTON – Leaders of the four major U.S. military services have spoken out against racism and extremism after last weekend’s violence in Charlottesville, Virginia.

 Military officers are trained to avoid politics.
 They traditionally see it as their duty to emphasize to troops core values such as racial equality and tolerance.
-The man accused of ramming his car into a crowd of counterprotesters during the violence in Charlottesville, killing 32-year-old Heather Heyer, had enlisted in the Army and began basic training in 2015 but was released from active duty four months later for what the Army described only as “a failure to meet training standards."The Navy's top officer, Adm.
-John Richardson, was the first of the military chiefs to respond to Saturday's violence in Charlottesville.
-That evening he took to Twitter to say the events there were "unacceptable and mustn't be tolerated."In a fuller version of his statement, Richardson called the events "shameful.""Our thoughts and prayers go to those who were killed and injured, and to all those trying to bring peace back to the community," Richardson wrote.
-"The Navy will forever stand against intolerance and hatred.
-For those on our team, we want our Navy to be the safest possible place--a team as strong and tough as we can be, saving violence only for our enemies."
+The man accused of ramming his car into a crowd of counterprotesters during the violence in Charlottesville, killing 32-year-old Heather Heyer, had enlisted in the Army and began basic training in 2015 but was released from active duty four months later for what the Army described only as “a failure to meet training standards.”

-The Army doesn’t tolerate racism, extremism, or hatred in our ranks.
+Gen. Mark Milley, the Army chief of staff, then tweeted on Wednesday: “The Army doesn’t tolerate racism, extremis, or hatred in our ranks.
 It’s against our Values and everything we’ve stood for since 1775.”

 No place for racial hatred or extremism in @USMC.
 Our core values of Honor, Courage, and Commitment frame the way Marines live and act.